Carly07/milestone-project-1-experience-zanzibar/README.md

 ### Developer tools

 AWS cloud9 live preview, google chrome developer tools and responsinator were utilised throughout the development of the project to identify and successfully address any bugs, errors or style issues affecting UX on various screen resolutions.
+W3C Markup Validation Service was also used to check the validity of my HTML and CSS code.

 ### User scenarios